 The first one was a great race.
 Jim and I challenged the whole camp to this race.
 We went over to Wap and challenged the guides.
 Several challenges were also made in the Dining Hall at Ahmek.
 Tay and Gibby were in the race.
 Many of the C.I.Ts were also in it.
 I was so proud that Chuck Watson and Tom Sanderson, who had been my campers and were C.I.Ts in 1952, won the race.
 Jim and I came in fourth, which was amazing since neither of us was in very good shape.
 We paddled like mad, and didn’t do too badly.
 We were very pleased that the Wap guides did not win the very first race.

 It’s nice that the tradition continues.
 We tried very hard to get Joe Dupuis to come in and present the wrench trophy the first time it was won.
 He just poked his nose out of the kitchen, but it was impossible to persuade him to made the presentation.
-The Chief or Tay made the presentation.
+Tay made the presentation.
 We had wrapped the wrench in foil to make it look a little better.
 Of course, it had to be returned to Joe after the presentation.
 (Joe always stood in the shadows during subsequent presentations to make sure that he got it back right after the ceremony.)
 I don’t know where the wrench is now.
 I hope it’s in the Dining Hall somewhere.